Gravitational wave propagation in bigravity in the late universe: Discussion

 The behavior of the massive mode changes dramatically depending on the value of the mass $m_{\rm FP}$ relative to the wavenumber $k$, and we identify two limiting regimes of interest.
 The first regime, analyzed in Section~\ref{Sec:regime1}, is defined by the condition that the wavenumber is large compared to the mass, that is, $m_{\rm FP}/H\ll |\eta|k$, whereby the massive graviton is freely propagating.
 The relevant asymptotics of the mode functions are given in Eq.~\eqref{Eq:dS-sol-small-mass}.
 Since the group velocity of the massive mode is subluminal, and thus it propagates more slowly than the massless mode, depending on the distance traveled in position space, one can identify two different sub-regimes, depending on whether the massive and massless modes can be temporally resolved or not.
 In the `temporally unresolved' sub-regime, the massive mode causes a modulation of the gravitational wave signal.
 In particular, we obtained the analytical formula \eqref{Eq:GW_luminositydistance} for the gravitational-wave luminosity distance versus the electromagnetic luminosity distance, $d_L^{\rm gw}/d_L^{\rm em}$, expressed as a function of the redshift of the emitting source.
 The behavior of this function varies significantly, depending on the value of the mass.
 Specifically, we identify a threshold value for the mass \eqref{Eq:threshold}, which was missed in previous work \cite{LISACosmologyWorkingGroup:2019mwx}.
 For sub-threshold values $d_L^{\rm gw}/d_L^{\rm em}$ is a monotonically increasing function of redshift, whereas it transitions to an oscillatory behavior for above-threshold values, as shown in Figure~\ref{Fig:dLgw}.
 In both cases, the upper bound is finite and determined solely by the mixing angle (except for the special case $\theta=\frac{\pi}{4}$, where said upper bound is divergent).
 However, when the propagation distance is sufficiently large---as specified by the condition \eqref{Eq:separation_threshold}---the massive and massless components separate, and one enters the `temporally resolved' sub-regime.
 In this case, the massless and massive modes represent two distinct components of the signal.
 The amplitude of the massless mode is suppressed by a $\cos^2\theta$ factor compared to a GR solution subject to the same initial data, while the amplitude of the delayed `echo' carried by the massive mode is suppressed by a $\sin^2\theta$ factor.
 Moreover, unlike the massless mode, whose profile is undistorted, the temporal profile of the gravitational wave `echo' is broadened and distorted due to propagation.
 The gravitational-wave luminosity distance in this regime is determined solely by the massless component, and the value of $d_L^{\rm gw}/d_L^{\rm em}$ is a simple function of the mixing angle, as given in Eq.~\eqref{Eq:luminositydistance_resolvedregime}.
+We remark that the phenomenological parametrization of the luminosity distance proposed in Ref.~\cite{Finke:2021aom} does not apply to bigravity.
+We also showed that the independent measurements of the luminosity distance obtained with multimessenger event GW170817 can be used to place a constraint \eqref{Eq:constraint-theta-m-plane} in the parameter space of the theory $(\theta,m_{\rm FP})$, which still allows for significant deviations from GR at high redshift.
+The corresponding exclusion plot is shown in Figure~\ref{Fig:ExclusionPlot}.